padogrid/padogrid/README.md

 ## Tips of the Day

+1. How to detect and recover from a cluster split-brain problem in Geode/GemFire?
+The [Geode/GemFire Split-Brain](https://github.com/padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb) bundle walks through all possible scenarios and provides tools and guidelines to quickly recover from the disaster.

+1. Monitor Geode/GemFire with Grafana/Prometheus.
+[Geode Grafana App](https://github.com/padogrid/padogrid/wiki/Geode-Grafana-App).

 1. Need Hazelcast Managment Center dashboards in Granana?
-Check out [PadoGrid Hazelcast Dashboards (PHD)](https://github.com/padogrid/padogrid/wiki/Hazelcast-Grafana-App).
+Check out [PadoGrid Hazelcast Dashboards (PHD)](https://github.com/padogrid/padogrid/wiki/Hazelcast-Grafana-App): Comprehensive dashboards that rival Hazelcast Management Center.

-1. Did you know PadoGrid can quickly spawn multiple clusters of different products on your laptop without resorting to containers?
-Check out [Non-Conflicting Clusters Example](https://github.com/padogrid/padogrid/wiki/Default-Port-Numbers#non-conflicting-clusters-example).
+1. Did you know [PadoGrid Hazelcast Dashboards (PHD)](https://hub.docker.com/repository/docker/padogrid/padogrid-grafana/general) can be automatically installed to Grafana instances running on Docker and Kuberntes?

 ---